Quantitative stability of extremal quasi conformal mappings: Quantitative stability for the linear stretch map

-where $C>0$ depends only on the domain $Q_2$.
-Combining this estimate with the assumption \eqref{eq:boundary-cond} we obtain that the first integral on the right side of \eqref{eq:C-P} is $\ll \sqrt{\varepsilon}$.
-For the estimate of the second integral on the right side of \eqref{eq:C-P} we can use Proposition \ref{prop:lin-quant}. \end{proof} In what follows we shall indicate the sharpness of the factor $\sqrt{\varepsilon}$ both in the statement of Proposition \ref{prop:lin-quant} and Theorem \ref{Thm:Lin-Stretch}.
-This is done by using Example \ref{ex:non-unique} again.
+where $C$ depends only on the domain $Q_2$, i.e., on the constants $k$,$\ell$, and $n$.
+Therefore, it follows that

+Combining this estimate with the boundary assumption \eqref{eq:boundary-cond}, we obtain that the first integral on the right-hand side of \eqref{eq:C-P} is $\ll \sqrt{\varepsilon}$.
+For the estimate of the second integral we use Proposition \ref{prop:lin-quant}. \end{proof}

+In what follows we demonstrate the sharpness of the factor $\sqrt{\varepsilon}$ both in the statement of Proposition \ref{prop:lin-quant} and Theorem \ref{Thm:Lin-Stretch}.
+The construction is based on Example \ref{ex:non-unique}.